Lorin-Lange/Lorin-Lange/README.md

 For Android and Spring Boot development I use Kotlin and Java.
 Also, I know the basics of relational database systems like PostgreSQL, SQLite, MariaDB and MySQL such as SQL and database normalization.
 I like Prolog and I'd like to learn more of it and about it.
 I know the basics of Linux and Bash, too.
-I use it on servers (Debian, Ubuntu) and on my desktop (Fedora).
+I use it on servers (Debian, Ubuntu, RHEL) and on my desktop (Fedora).

 [![](https://img.shields.io/badge/Neovim-informational?style=flat&logo=neovim)](https://neovim.io/)